 This is because virtual assistants can work from anywhere and can often perform a variety of tasks on a flexible contract.
 With low overhead and limited commitment, virtual assistants are a cost-effective staffing solution for companies of all sizes.

 But what exactly is a virtual assistant, and how can you employ one to streamline operations at your company?

 What is a virtual assistant?

-A virtual assistant is essentially like having an executive assistant who provides administrative work and office support on a remote basis.
+A virtual assistant is a remote employee who offers administrative support for you and your business, usually part-time.
+They can do tasks that an executive assistant would typically handle, such as scheduling appointments, making phone calls, arranging travel, or organizing emails.
 They usually work as an independent contractor, although some are hired as full-time remote workers.
 Virtual assistants are employed by companies of all sizes and across many industries.

 What does a virtual assistant do?

 There are no set tasks that virtual assistants perform, and assignments vary depending on the employer.
 Here are some of the most common jobs given to virtual assistants:

 Keeping track of finances is an essential part of running a profitable business, and virtual assistants can help manage a budget, make purchases, and track expenses.